 Whiteheads can appear anywhere on the body, but they mostly occur on the T-zone as it has more oil glands.
 You may also notice whiteheads on your chest, back, shoulders, and arms.
 85% of people experience acne vulgaris (open and closed comedones) during any point of their lifespan.
 However, it occurs mostly during adolescence.

-Blackheads can form anywhere on the body (like the back, chest, shoulders, and arms) but commonly on the nose and chin.
+Blackheads can form anywhere on the body except the palms and soles (including the back, chest, shoulders, arms, and thighs) but commonly on the nose and chin.
 Here are the treatment options for minimizing blackheads and whiteheads.

-Whiteheads and blackheads are mild forms of acne and are generally treated with topical retinol, salicylic acid, and benzoyl peroxide.
+Whiteheads and blackheads are mild forms of acne (grade 1)and are generally treated with topical retinol, salicylic acid, and benzoyl peroxide.
 Here are the treatment options for whiteheads and blackheads:

 - Benzoyl peroxide is used between the concentrations of 2.5% and 10% in anti-acne products.
 It is a comedolytic, keratolytic, anti-inflammatory agent with antimicrobial properties.
 It kills acne-causing bacteria and reduces inflammation.